-Now don’t get me wrong, I’m a gal that loves a good margarita, but I do like to switch things up, so today I have Palomas for you instead.
+Now don’t get me wrong, I’m a gal that loves a good margarita, but I do like to switch things up, so today I have Paloma cocktails for you instead.

-Palomas are traditionally made with grapefruit soda, tequila and lime, and served on the rocks.
-As delicious as they are, I just so happened to make a rhubarb simple syrup earlier in the week, that ended up pairing beautifully with flavors of the Palomas.
+Paloma’s are traditionally made with grapefruit soda, tequila and lime, and served on the rocks.
+As delicious as they are, I just so happened to make a rhubarb simple syrup earlier in the week, that ended up pairing beautifully with flavors of the cocktail.

 Since I used fresh squeezed grapefruit juice instead of soda in the cocktail, the rhubarb simple syrup was a welcomed addition.

 The subtle sweetness balanced out the tangy flavors perfectly.